wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     (5) For the purposes of this section, a trade mark is not a representation.

-    Section 26: substituted, on 1 January 1995, by [section 3(1)][121] of the Fair Trading Amendment Act 1994 (1994 No 124).
+    Section 26: substituted, on 1 January 1995, by [section 3(1)][150] of the Fair Trading Amendment Act 1994 (1994 No 124).

-    Section 26(2): amended, on 1 October 1996, by [section 289(1)][122] of the Customs and Excise Act 1996 (1996 No 27).
+    Section 26(2): amended, on 1 October 1996, by [section 289(1)][151] of the Customs and Excise Act 1996 (1996 No 27).

 ## Part 2
 Consumer information

-*   Part 2: substituted, on 28 July 1997, by [section 3][123] of the Fair Trading Amendment Act 1997 (1997 No 43).
+*   Part 2: substituted, on 28 July 1997, by [section 3][152] of the Fair Trading Amendment Act 1997 (1997 No 43).

 ##### 27 Consumer information standards

-*   (1) The Governor-General may, from time to time, on the recommendation of the Minister, by Order in Council, make regulations prescribing, in respect of goods or services of any description or any class or classes of goods or services, a consumer information standard or 2 or more consumer information standards relating to all or any of the following matters:
+*   (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations prescribing consumer information standards in respect of goods or services of any description or any class or classes of goods or services.

+    (1A) A consumer information standard may---

-    *   (a) the disclosure of information relating to the kind, grade, quantity, origin, performance, care, composition, contents, design, construction, use, price, finish, packaging, promotion, or supply of the goods or services:
+    *   (a) require the disclosure of information relating to the kind, grade, quantity, origin, performance, care, composition, contents, design, construction, use, price, finish, packaging, promotion, or supply of the goods or services; and

+    *   (b) specify how that information must be obtained or verified before it is disclosed; and

-    *   (b) the form and manner in which that information must be disclosed on or in relation to, or in connection with, the supply or resupply, or possible supply or resupply, or promotion of the supply of the goods or services.
+    *   (c) specify the form and manner in which that information must be disclosed on or in relation to---

+        *   (i) the supply or possible supply of the goods or services; or

+        *   (ii) the resupply or possible resupply of the goods or services; or

+        *   (iii) the promotion by any means of 1 or more of the matters described in subparagraphs (i) and (ii).

     (2) The Governor-General may, from time to time, on the recommendation of the Minister, by Order in Council, make regulations declaring that: